Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V
 - **Duration**: [Concentration](conditions.md#concentration), up to 1 hour
 For the duration, you or one willing creature you can see within range has resistance to psychic damage, as well as advantage on INT, WIS, and CHA Saves.
-At Higher Levels.
-When you cast this spell using a spell slot of 4th level or higher, you can target one additional creature for each slot level above 3rd.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of 4th level or higher, you can target one additional creature for each slot level above 3rd.
 The creatures must be within 6 *(9m)* of each other when you target them.
 - **Classes**: Artificer
 *(Source: TCE, page 107)*